stickyvalentine/stickyvalentine.github.io/_posts/2018-11-30-accidentally-turing-complete.md

 Using these and other basic structures as primitives, some [pretty amazing things](http://conwaylife.com/wiki/Gemini) have been engineered.

 As you have probably guessed, The Game of Life is Turing Complete.
-[Here](http://rendell-attic.org/gol/tm.htm) is a Turning Machine built in it and [here](https://hal.archives-ouvertes.fr/hal-00461197/document) is a book that explains how it works.
+[Here](http://rendell-attic.org/gol/tm.htm) is a Turning Machine built with it and [here](https://hal.archives-ouvertes.fr/hal-00461197/document) is a book that explains how it works.

 #### Accidentally Redundant
-In the process of writing this post, I discovered [an awesome blog post](http://beza1e1.tuxen.de/articles/accidentally_turing_complete.html) with the same title written by [Andreas Zwinkau](http://beza1e1.tuxen.de/) that included quite a few of the same things and more that I didn't know about.
+In the process of writing this post, I discovered [an awesome blog post](http://beza1e1.tuxen.de/articles/accidentally_turing_complete.html) with the same title written by [Andreas Zwinkau](http://beza1e1.tuxen.de/) that includes quite a few of the same things and more that I didn't know about.
 I hope this acknowledgment is enough to justify keeping this post, because I'm pretty excited about it.

 If you find this post interesting I would encourage you to read [Andreas' post](http://beza1e1.tuxen.de/articles/accidentally_turing_complete.html) that predates this one (like the Lambda Calculus predates Turing Machines), where you can also find out why Pokemon Yellow, Super Mario World and MS Powerpoint are also Turing Complete.